Lee 'Scratch' Perry: Reggae and dub pioneer dies at 85 | DW | 30.08.2021

 His first single on the label released under the name Lee Perry, "People Funny Boy," employed a groundbreaking sample (a crying baby) and a distinctive beat that would become known as reggae.

-But the reggae founding father developed his inimitable dub sound in the 1970s by employing synthesizers and revolutionary remixing techniques that would later influence hip hop and electronic dance music — exemplified by his 1976 record, Super Ape.
+This continued as the reggae founding father developed his inimitable dub sound in the 1970s by employing revolutionary remixing techniques that would later influence hip hop and electronic dance music — exemplified by his 1976 album, Super Ape.

 In this halcyon decade, Perry's increasingly eccentric persona began to mirror his musical experimentation.